ubicucsd/bootcamp_18_19/1_CommandLine.md

 ---

-### TODO
+### TODO Actually Quantify Stuff

 Okay, we now how to execute now.
 The FastQC folder you have now contains an executable called fastqc.
 Go into the folder containing the executable, type ```./fastqc --help``` to see usage instructions.
 Your task is simply to run the fastqc on each of the files sitting in the ``` ``` directory.
-These file are subsamples of the RNA-seq information from [this article] on gastric cancer in mice.
-The data is subsampled due to time and storage constrainst and the data is mouse(not human) due to legal restrictions placed on accessing human genetic data.
+FastQC will produce some .html files, which I will just show on the large screen and explain in the interest of saving time.

 Kallisto is a little more complicated.
 Our first step is to build a kallisto index file, which will assign an index to each RNA transcript we will quantify and optimizes the quantifying procedure in general.
 Where did we get these RNA transcripts you ask?
 Good question!
-I googled
+I googled "mouse lncRNA database" and eventually happened upon a [website](https://www.gencodegenes.org/) where there was a fantastically easy to download .fasta file full of lnc RNA sequences from mice.
+Anyways, go back to the kallisto website and look at the instructions on how to index a file.
+The list of target sequences I got from gencode is at ``` ``` and you might want to specify the name for the destination file.

+Next, you will need to look at the ```kallisto quant``` command.
+Specify an output folder, the index you made just now, set --bootstrap-samples=100, and finally include the forward and reverse paired end files at the end.
+You will run the quant command 4 times for the 2 control and 2 affected files.
+You might want to create 4 separate output folders in order to keep everything organized.

+The last part will be a bit of a walkthrough, since it is kind of complicated (I don't understand every option either, don't worry about it).
+Open up R  by simply typing R into the terminal and pressing enter.
+Below is the template for what you need to execute in R in order to compare transcription levels.
+Note the parts where you need to enter a path and replace them with your own filepaths

+library("sleuth")
+#paths to Kallisto outputs from MPNST study
+sample_id = c("/home/mchernys/Documents/UCSD_Classes/Spring_2018/CSE_185/final_project/kallisto_output/Gastric_Ctr_Rep1", "/home/mchernys/Documents/UCSD_Classes/Spring_2018/CSE_185/final_project/kallisto_output/Gastric_Ctr_Rep2", "/home/mchernys/Documents/UCSD_Classes/Spring_2018/CSE_185/final_project/kallisto_output/Gastric_Affect_Rep1", "/home/mchernys/Documents/UCSD_Classes/Spring_2018/CSE_185/final_project/kallisto_output/Gastric_Affect_Rep2")

+kallisto_dirs = file.path(sample_id)
+s2c = read.table(file.path("/home/mchernys/Documents/UCSD_Classes/Spring_2018/CSE_185/final_project/sleuth_Gastric_info.txt"), header = TRUE, stringsAsFactors=FALSE)
+s2c = dplyr::mutate(s2c, path = kallisto_dirs)

+so = sleuth_prep(s2c, extra_bootstrap_summary = TRUE)
+so = sleuth_fit(so, ~condition, 'full')
+so = sleuth_fit(so, ~1, 'reduced')
+so = sleuth_lrt(so, 'reduced', 'full')

+sleuth_table <- sleuth_results(so, 'reduced:full', 'lrt', show_all = FALSE)
+sleuth_significant <- dplyr::filter(sleuth_table, qval <= 0.05)

+write.table(sleuth_significant, "/home/my_username/sleuth_output/", sep="\t", quote=FALSE)

 ---